esteinig/sccion/README.md

 ### Citations
 ---

-For the core components of `SCCion` please cite: `MASH, SCCmecFinder, Mykrobe, Sketchy, Abricate DBs` and refer to the unpublished programs by URL.
+We rely on a host of excellent software and all too it can go unnoticed when it is wrapped into a program like `SCCion`.
+When using `SCCion` please also cite `MASH, SCCmecFinder, Mykrobe, Sketchy, Abricate DBs` and refer to the unpublished programs by URL.
 For specific assembly and typing pipelines, please refer to the tables below.

 You can output all citations in `RIS` format by using: